 A detailed history may help determine the cause of the brachial plexopathy.
-Age and gender are important, because some brachial plexus problems are more common in certain groups.
-For example, young men more often have inflammatory or postviral brachial plexus disease called Parsonage Turner syndrome.
+Age and sex are important, because some brachial plexus problems are more common in certain groups.
+For example, young men more often have inflammatory or post-viral brachial plexus disease called Parsonage-Turner syndrome.

 Tests that may be done to diagnose this condition may include:

 Treatment is aimed at correcting the underlying cause and allowing you to use your hand and arm as much as possible.
-In some cases, no treatment is required and recovery happens on its own.
+In some cases, no treatment is needed and the problem gets better on its own.

-- Physical therapy may be recommended for some people to help maintain muscle strength.
+- Physical therapy to help maintain muscle strength.

 - Deformity of the hand or arm, mild to severe, which can lead to contractures